Dinesh6777/Universal-Video-Downloader-GUI/README.md

 I do not endorse or encourage the unauthorized downloading of copyrighted material.

 ## 🙏 Credits
-Built with ❤️ by me, in C#.Net.
+Built with ❤️ in C#.Net.

 Powered by yt-dlp.